 - Plan routes in the future to take advantage of TomTom's extensive historic traffic database.
 Using past traffic patterns, the routing engine can predict journey times and calculate fastest routes for any day and time.

-There are many ways to get from A to B. Sometimes your users want to know about them.
+There are many ways to get from point A to B. Sometimes your users want to know about them.

 - You can reuse the same waypoints in calls with different routing parameters (like fastest, shortest, and eco).